jhuang678/Tiktok_Video/README.md

 video_download_count | float | Total number of times the published video has been downloaded by other users. video_comment_count | float | Total number of comments on the published video.

+Note: regarding claim status, an “opinion” refers to an individual’s or group’s personal belief or thought.
+A “claim” refers to information that is either unsourced or from an unverified source.

+### Initial Data Exploration
+An initial glimpse into the dataset showcases the diversity of content and engagement.

 #### Table: Summary of Video Data
 \# | claim_status | video_id | video_duration_sec | video_transcription | verified_status | author_ban_status | video_view_count | video_like_count | video_share_count | video_download_count | video_comment_count
 ---|--------------|----------|--------------------|---------------------|-----------------|-------------------|------------------|------------------|------------------|---------------------|--------------------